Influencers 4: Rory Miller

 Core Philosophy

 His overall message is that self-protection is mostly about awareness, avoidance, and judgement — and that when physical force becomes necessary, it should be efficient, decisive, and legally defensible.
-He’s sceptical of most martial arts as self-defence systems but values pressure testing and training.
+He’s sceptical of most martial arts as self-defence systems, but he values pressure testing and training.

 He is less prolific these days, but I still follow him on his Substack blog.
 He has probably said all he can about violence and now covers a lot of material to help with improving the technique side of things, both in martial arts and self-protection.
 His background in martial arts is in a traditional Japanese ju-jitsu style.